Scholarships are available for both curriculum (up to $1000) and Con Ed programs (up to $2250).

 - Degree-seeking students must be enrolled as a full-time student in order to receive the maximum scholarship award.

-- Occupational continuing education students (Contact Sherri Davis - (828) 398-7701 - Madison Campus for Con Ed application information)
+- Occupational continuing education students (Contact Sherri Davis - (828) 398-7701 - A-B Tech Madison for Con Ed application information)

 - Must enroll in Nurse Aide I and II; Electronic Health Records; Ophthalmic Assisting; EMT-Intermediate; or Basic Firefighter Indoctrination Training (BFIT) programs.

 - Must demonstrate a need under the federal TRIO formula and be enrolled in a career pathways program or a course that is scheduled for at least 96 hours and leads to a state and national credential.

 - Reside in a qualifying county designated by Golden LEAF (Madison, Yancey, Buncombe)